 NOTE: This example uses the WasabiAdministratorAccess policy.
 You may attach any Wasabi-managed policy/user-managed policy based on your requirements.

-The Wasabi role is now available from the SSO (Single Sign-On) tab in the Settings section.
+The Wasabi role is now available in the SSO (Single Sign-On) section in Settings.

 Click SIGN IN WITH SSO.
 There are two methods you can use: